 – Group related form fields together.
 Keep it simple.

 – Keep form labels simple.
-Adhere to common web standards.
+Stick common web standards.

 – Give user list options instead of requiring manually inputted information.

-– Ensure there are clear error messages that help a prospect fix validation errors.
+– Have clear error messages that help a prospect fix validation errors.

 – Use contrast and weight for your main CTA.